kiran-bhushan/public-transport/README.md

 Web application is designed to process the request about the next train arrival information from a particular station.
-It also has the feature to detect the geo location if permission is granted by the user.Implementation is just for one service mentioned above rest all services can be used in the same manner.
+It also has the feature to detect the geo location if permission is granted by the user.Implementation is just for one service mentioned above rest all services can be used in the same manner as the code base for processing the request is implemented.

 Public API used for fetching real time train data :Washington Metropolitan Area Transit Authority API.